binerogroup/documentation/_sources/dns.rst.txt

 - Press the icon / row on the zone you want to edit.

-- To add a pointer, press the small **+** (plus) symbol at the bottom and edit the row that will appear on the end.
+- To add a record, press the small **+** (plus) symbol at the bottom and edit the row that will appear on the end.

-- To edit a pointer, press the pointer name.
+- To edit a record, press the record name.

 - When done, press **Save all changes**

 .. note::

-   To edit pointers for the domains origin (for example an MX record), use the domain itself followed by a ``.`` (dot) as subdomain.
+   To edit records for the domains origin (for example an MX record), use the domain itself followed by a ``.`` (dot) as subdomain.

 OpenStack Horizon